 Do students without learning differences attend Wye River?

 Yes.
-Students thrive at Wye River because of the academic and emotional support, class size, creative teaching strategies and teacher experience.
+Students thrive at Wye River Upper School because of the academic and emotional support, class size, creative teaching strategies, and teacher experience.
 In fact, we often say that every student should learn this way.
-Sometimes families seek out Wye River primarily because their student is struggling to feel connected in their current school environment.
+Sometimes families seek out WRUS primarily because their student is struggling to feel connected in their current school environment.
 This could be due to anxiety, the feeling of being overwhelmed academically, or the sense that they do not belong socially.
 We understand that learning is negatively impacted when a student does not feel connected.
-Wye River supports the whole student by focusing not only on academics but also on making our students feel comfortable, safe, confident, and free to be themselves.
+We support the whole student by focusing not only on academics but also on making our students feel comfortable, safe, confident, and free to be themselves.

 Do students graduate with a high school diploma?